 The Master of Physician Assistant Studies program adheres to the UNTHSC policy on course withdrawals.
 A student who withdraws from a course or fails to complete it within specified time periods will not be permitted to progress in the curriculum or to graduate.

 Application for voluntary withdrawal must be made in writing.
 Except in rare and unusual circumstances, the application for withdrawal will be accompanied by a personal interview with the Department Chair, the Vice President for Student Affairs, and the Dean.
-Students who withdraw or fail to attend classes or clinical experiences without notifying the Registrar and/or the Dean and without completing the established withdrawal procedures within 30 days, will automatically be dismissed.
+Students who withdraw or fail to attend classes or clinical experiences without notifying the Registrar and/or the Dean and without completing the established withdrawal procedures within 30 days, will be administratively withdrawn.

 At the time withdrawal is granted, an entry will be made on the official permanent record indicating the academic standing of the student.
 “Withdrawal in good standing” will be recorded if the student is not on academic probation and has maintained a passing grade in each enrolled course during the semester in which the withdrawal is requested.
-“Withdrawal not in good academic standing” will be recorded if the student is on academic probation or has maintained a cumulative GPA below 2.5 in enrolled courses during the semester in which the withdrawal is requested.
+“Withdrawal not in good academic standing” will be recorded if the student is on academic probation or has maintained a cumulative grade below passing in enrolled courses during the semester in which the withdrawal is requested.

 Students must obtain and complete a withdrawal form from the Registrar before they can officially withdraw from the educational program.
 Students who do not complete the withdrawal process will not be entitled to an official withdrawal and consequently, cannot be considered for readmission at a later date.
 Re-admission is not assured unless it is a part of the final decision and/or agreement made by the withdrawing student, the Chair of the PA Department and the Dean.
 This final decision and/or agreement will be in writing.
 Students who are granted re-admission following withdrawal in good academic standing usually will re-enter at the beginning of the next academic year and must register for all courses scheduled during that academic year, including those previously completed and passed, unless stipulated otherwise in a written agreement with the Dean.